JakubMierzwa02/Password_generator/README.md

 # Password Generator

-This is a simple yet effective Password Generator program that allows users to create random and secure passwords.
-It prompts users for specific criteria like the number of passwords, length, inclusion of numbers, and special characters to generate customized passwords.
+This program is a C++ based password generator, which creates a set of random passwords based on user input.
+It's designed to generate secure and complex passwords that meet various security standards.

 ## Features

-- **Customizable Length**: Users can specify the desired length for each password.
+- **Customizable Password Length**: Users can specify the desired length of the generated passwords.
-- **Inclusion of Numbers**: Option to include or exclude numbers in the password.
+- **Inclusion of Digits and Special Characters**: Users have the option to include digits and/or special characters in the passwords.
-- **Inclusion of Special Characters**: Option to include or exclude special characters in the password.
+- **Complexity Check**: The program checks the complexity of the generated passwords and filters out those that are considered too simple or weak.
-- **Multiple Passwords**: Ability to generate multiple passwords at once.
+- **User-Defined Number of Passwords**: Users can specify the number of passwords they want to generate in one go.

 ## How to Use